Beginning Belly Dance

 5:45 pm - 6:45 pm

-This is an introductory 10-week course is designed to teach students the basic skills necessary to develop their strength, muscle awareness, and mind-body connection to learn the basics!
-In this class students will learn all the basic movements of belly dance such as posture, arm positions, hip work, foot work, veil work, basic combos, shimmies, and more!
-All sizes of people do bellydance because it is an ideally safe and fun movement set of ALL types of bodies.
+This is an introductory 10-week belly dance course is designed to teach students the basic skills necessary to develop their strength, muscle awareness, and mind-body connection!
+In this class, students will learn all the basic movements of belly dance such as posture, arm positions, hip work, footwork, sagats(zills), basic combos, shimmies, and more!
+All sizes of people belly dance because it is body positive, confidence building, and community building.
+Yes, you too can belly dance!
 Ages 12+

 Drop in $14